-June 12, 1990 - The Department issued WDL #W002591-46-C-R to the Town for separate discharges from three wastewater treatment facilities (Hulls Cove Plant, Main Plant, and DeGregoire Park Plant).
+June 12, 1990 - The Department issued WDL #W002591-46-C-R to the Town for separate discharges from three wastewater treatment facilities (Main Plant, Hulls Cove Plant and DeGregorie Park Plant).
 As a matter of convenience and expedience, the Department combined the licensing of the three facilities into the one document.
+The 6/12/90 WDL superseded the previous WDL issued to the Town on February 10, 1984 for the discharge from the Main Plant facility and a subsequent WDL amendment (to revise bacteria limits from year-round to seasonal) #W002591-46-A-A issued on April 23, 1987.